 4. Teaching must become client based – not even answering questions, let alone dictate notes – but helping students to ask good questions and then helping them find answers.
 By helping I mean directing them to resources they can search for the answer, help them in the research if they need help as well as encourage them to explore new areas, hitherto unused for such answers.
 This will be an excellent way to show the relatedness between different bodies of knowledge.

-5. Learning comes from different sources but the differentiator of human learning is the ability of human beings to take learning from one place and apply it in another completely different place with a completely different contextual setting.
-So the more variety of life experiences a person can collect, the bigger is his/her database to search for appropriate life lessons to apply when he/she needs them.
+5. Learning comes from different sources, but the differentiator of human learning is the ability of human beings to take learning from one place and apply it in another completely different place with a completely different contextual setting.
+The more variety of life experiences a person can collect, the bigger is his/her database to search for appropriate life lessons to apply when he/she needs them.

 The point I am making is the value of diverse life experiences which all lead to overall learning which can be applied to all sorts of leadership challenges in life which are contextually very different.
 I am not saying that all children must necessarily become shepherds or sailors but connecting with the earth and nature and being given responsibility at an early age is a great advantage.

-6. Make the classroom exciting: I can perhaps guarantee you today that barring exceptions, if you ask a student of any school or Madrassa today to name the top three exciting places that he would love to be in, he/she will not list his/her classroom in them.
+6. Make the classroom exciting: I can perhaps guarantee you that barring exceptions, if you ask a student of any school or Madrassa today to name the top three exciting places that he would love to be in, he/she will not name his/her classroom in that list.
 If you ask for the top thirty also perhaps, the classroom would meet the same fate.
-The reason is because our way of educating is a burden to be borne and endured until we come to the welcome breaks during the day and the eventual final break at the end of the school term.
+The reason is because our way of educating is a burden to be borne and endured until we come to the welcome breaks during the day and eventually the final break at the end of the school term.
 It is interesting that we use the same word that you would use for a sojourn in prison – term – for schooling.
 Very appropriate indeed.
 That is the reason why I have yet to find a child who even looks at a school text book at the end of their schooling.
 If they are smart they sell them at a discount and make some ice cream money.
 If not, they simply trash them.
 What more do we need as an indicator of what our clients (students) think of our service?
-What amazes me is that despite the fact that we all went through the same process, we still continue to perpetuate it and pay for it.
+What amazes me is that even though we all went through the same process, we continue to perpetuate it and pay for it.
 Why?

 Project Based teaching